How to maintain professional boundaries as a support worker

 Why do we need ethical standards?

-Ethics are beliefs about what constitutes the right conduct in a particular situation or job.
-We need a sound ethical framework to provide quality support and protect the rights of individuals aged or with a disability, especially those who may be more vulnerable.
+Ethics are beliefs about what is the right way to behave in a particular situation or job.
+We need an ethical framework to provide quality support, and to protect the rights of individuals aged or with a disability, especially those who may be more vulnerable.

-Some people will have limited ability to evaluate the support provided by workers and communicate their concerns or complaints.
-Individuals themselves may also lack awareness their behaviour and expectations place demands on workers to do things that are inappropriate or in their role.
+Some people may have trouble judging the support they get from support workers, and might find it hard to express their concerns and complaints.
+They might not realise that their behaviour and expectations can make workers do things that are inappropriate or outside their role.

 Some areas a support worker should keep in mind